-6.11 If the Athlete needs to continue to Use the Prohibited Substance or Prohibited Method after the expiry date of their TUE, they must submit an application for a new TUE well in advance of that expiry date, so that there is sufficient time for a decision to be made on the application before the expiry date.
+6.11 Each TUE will have a specified duration, as decided by the TUEC, at the end of which the TUE will expire automatically.
+If the Athlete needs to continue to Use the Prohibited Substance or Prohibited Method after the expiry date of their TUE, they must submit an application for a new TUE well in advance of that expiry date, so that there is sufficient time for a decision to be made on the application before the expiry date.